jessehart-crypto/hybrid-gw-detection/README.md

-# hybrid-gw-detection
-Hybrid matched-filter and CNN pipeline for gravitational-wave detection using real LIGO data.

 #Hybrid Gravitational-Wave Detection with Matched Filtering and CNN's

 This project implements a hybrid gravitational-wave detection pipeline using real LIGO data.